 Top 5 ways to Convert Number to/from String in typescript?

-using Append number with an empty string
+• Append with an empty string.

 The below example number is a valid numeric value ie 12,